This article was first published in ThoughtLeaders4 Disputes Magazine.

 Prior to joining chambers, Mariya was Judicial Assistant to the Rt.
 Hon.
 Lord Justice Leggatt (as he then was) and Lady Justice King DBE at the Court of Appeal.
 She was also Judicial Assistant to the Hon.
 Mr Justice Stewart, assisting on the Kenya Emergency Group Litigation, a long-standing trial involving allegations of abuse against the UK government during the Mau Mau insurgency in Kenya.
-Previously, Mariya was a Research Fellow at Queen Mary University and a legal consultant at the International Bar Association, working mostly in the field of international law, with a specific focus on international human rights and international economic and energy law.
+Before applying for pupillage Mariya was a Research Fellow at Queen Mary University, where she worked with Professor Rafael Leal-Arcas on his WiseGrid project funded by the EU Commission’s Horizon 2020 programme, and has contributed to a number of academic publications (2014 – 2019).
+Mariya previously worked as a legal consultant at the International Bar Association, where she undertook work in the field of international law, with a specific focus on international criminal and human rights law.